Traditional IRA

 Why open a Traditional IRA?

-A Traditional IRA may give you a potential tax break because pre-tax contributions lower annual taxable income.
+A Traditional IRA may give you a potential tax break because tax deductible contributions can lower annual taxable income.

-Compare investment accounts to see if a Traditional IRA account is right for you.
+Compare investment accounts to see if a Traditional IRA account may be right for you.

 Tax-deductible contributions

-Withdraw assets penalty-free at any time for a qualified first time home purchase, qualified higher education costs, or certain major medical expenses4
+You may be eligible to take penalty tax-free distributions for a qualified first time home purchase, qualified higher education costs, or certain major medical expenses.Ordinary income taxes will apply to the taxable portion of your IRA distributions.

 No annual IRA fees and no account minimums